-The table below outlines CRI's commitments under the Demerara PA as of the date of the MD&A:
+The table below outlines CRI's commitments under the DEM Addendum II as at December 31, 2021:

-Period Phase Exploration Obligation Dates Phase One - 12 Months Conduct additional data processing and planning for 1st exploration well (Conducted) Feb 12, 2017 - Feb 12, 2018 - At the end of phase one (1) of the first renewal period, the Company shall elect either to relinquish the entire Contract First Area except for any Discovery Area and the area contained in any Petroleum Production Licence or commit to the Renewal programme in phase 2.
-(Company has commited to complete work in phase 2) Period - 3 Complete any additional processing and planning, and secure all Years Dhase Two 24 Months Iregulatory approvals for the drilling of 1st exploration well Eeb 12, 2018 Eeb 12, - At the end of the first renewal period of three (3) years, the Company shall elect either to relinquish the entire Contract Area except for any Discovery Area and the area contained in any Petroleum Production Licence or relinquish twenty-five (25%) percent of the Contr act Area and renew the Petroleum Prospecting Licence for a second period of three (3) years.
-Phase One - 24 Months Drill 1 exploration well Feb 12, 2020 - Feb 11, 2022 - At the end of phase one of the second renewal period, the Company shall elect either to reline quish the entire Contract Second Area except for any Discor programme in phase 2. very Area and the area contained in any Petroleum Production Licence ce or commit to the work Renewal Period - 3 Phase Two - 12 Months Drill 1 exploration well Feb 11, 2022 - Feb 12, 2023 Years - At the end of the second renewal period of three (3) years, the Company shall relinquish the entire Contract Area except for any Discovery Area, the area contained in any Petroleum Production Licence and any other portion of the Contract Area on which the exploration activities.
-Minister Responsible for Petroleum agrees to permit the Company to conduct further
+Period Phase Exploration Obligation Dates Phase One - 12 Months Conduct additional data processing and planning for 1st exploration well (Conducted) Feb 12, 2017 - Feb 12, 2018 - At the end of phase one (1) of the first renewal period, the Company shall elect either to reling uish the entire Contract First , , very Area and the area contained in any Petroleum Production Licence ce or commit to the work Renewal programme in phase 2.
+(C company has commited to complete work in phase 2) Period - 3 Complete any additional processing and planning, and secure all Years Phase Two - 24 Months regulatory approvals for the drilling of 1st exploration well Feb 12, 2018 - Feb 12, 2020 T Gaile (Completed) - At the end of the first renewal period of three (3) years, the Company shall elect either to relinquish the entire Contract Area except for any Discovery Area and the area contained in any Petroleum Production Licence or relinquish twenty-five (25%) percent of the Contr act Area and renew the Petroleum Prospecting Licence for a second period of three (3) years.
+Phase One - 24 Months Drill 1 exploration well Feb 12, 2020 - Feb 11, 2022 - At the end of phase one of the second renewal period, the Company shall elect either to relinquish the entire Contract Second Renewal Area except for any Discorprogramme in phase 2. very Area and the area contained in any Petroleum Production Licence ce or commit to the work Period - 3 Years Phase Two - 12 Months Drill 1 exploration well Feb 11, 2022 - Feb 12, 2023 Icais - At the end of the second renewal period of three (3) years, the Company shall relinquish the entire Contract Area except for any Discovery A Area, the area contained in any Petroleum Production Licence and an y other portion of the Contract Area on which the Minister Responsible for Petroleum agrees to permit the Company to conduct further exploration activities.

-In 2020, CRI submitted its proposed 25% acreage relinquishment which is required by the Demerara PA to the GGMC and Ministry of Natural Resources and is awaiting the agreement from these agencies on the proposed relinquishment and final instruments to formally move into the Second Renewal Period of the PA.
+In 2020, CRI submitted its 25% acreage relinquishment which is required by the Demerara PA to the GGMC and Ministry of Natural Resources and is awaiting the agreement from these agencies on the proposed relinquishment and final instruments to formally move into the Second Renewal Period of the PA.